EDIorg/taxonomyCleanr/documentation/instructions.md

 library(taxonomyCleanr)
 ```

-### Step 1: Create a directory for your dataset
+### Step 1: Prepare dataset for the taxonomyCleanr

+#### Create a directory for the dataset

 Create a new directory for your dataset.
-This is where outputs from the `taxonomyCleanr` will be stored.
+This is where outputs from the `taxonomyCleanr` will be stored and referenced by functions of the `taxonomyCleanr`.
 Name this directory after your dataset.
 Replace spaces with underscores (e.g. `name of your directory` should be `name_of_your_directory`).

-### Step 2: Move your dataset to the directory
+#### Move the dataset into the directory

 Move copies of your data tables into this directory.